Rogue Sun

 Rogue Sun is an ongoing American comic book series written by Ryan Parrott and illustrated by A. Abel.
 Published by Image Comics on March 22, 2022, the series features the eponymous character of the same name who first appeared in the comic book one-shot titled Supermassive.
-Rogue Sun takes place within Massive-Verse—a shared superhero universe that includes several other titles like Radiant Black, Dead Lucky and Inferno Girl Red.
+Rogue Sun takes place within Massive-Verse (a sub-franchise of the Image Universe)—a shared superhero universe that includes several other titles like Radiant Black, The Dead Lucky, and Inferno Girl Red.

-Set in modern day New Orleans, the series follows Dylan Siegel, a rebellious teenager who inherits the mantle of the superhero Rogue Sun, after the death of his estranged father, Marcus Bell—the city's former hero and protector.
+Set in modern-day New Orleans, the series follows Dylan Siegel, a rebellious teenager who inherits the mantle of the superhero Rogue Sun, after the death of his estranged father, Marcus Bell—the city's former hero and protector.
 Tasked with safeguarding the world from the forces of the supernatural and solving his father's murder, Dylan will be forced to depend on the family his father abandoned him and his mother for, and come to terms with the man he's spent the majority of his life hating.